top of page

 Board of Directors

-Quarterly board meetings are open to the public on the first Tuesday of every third month (March, June, September, December) at 12:00.
+Quarterly board meetings are open to the public on the third Wednesday of the following months: January, April, July and October at 12:00.

 Please contact us for meeting information.